The purpose of this guide is to give you an introduction to the world of guest posting.

 - Contacting editors with your ideas – write a pitch and send your ideas to the editors on sites you want to be featured on.

 - Writing the post if accepted – follow the guidelines they give you and write the post on time.

-- Thank you mail – once it’s live, send them a thank you e-mail and remind them you’ll schedule shares on your social media accounts too.
+- The ‘thank you’ mail – once it’s live, send them a ‘thank you’ email and remind them you’ll schedule shares on your social media accounts too.

 - Promotion – keep up your promise and share a post on your social media accounts.
-Don’t stop there.
-You can also promote your article on all of the places where you previously searched for your ideas.
+Don’t stop there: you can also promote your article on all the places where you previously searched for your ideas.

 - Keep track of your article – depending on the blog your post is on, it’s possible you’ll get comments on the post you wrote.
 Reply to people that have serious questions and praise.

 So this was a short introduction to guest posting.
 It is a method that takes a lot of effort and time to be executed correctly, but it pays off.

 There are a lot of great guides out there on how to execute guest posting campaigns for those that are ready to start.

 For others that do not have the time to do it in-house, but want all of the benefits that you get with guest posting, you should consider outsourcing it to a trusted agency.

 We at Point Visible have a lot of experience and examples, so if you’re considering taking the next step, feel free to reach out to us at any time.